 2. Emergency Room Nurse

 Emergency nurses are prepared, calm, and focused at all times when intercepting patients in an emergency room.
 An emergency nurse is responsible for checking vitals, ensuring the overall health of a patient, and treating a patient regardless of the severity of their injury upon entering a hospital.
-An emergency nurse is an RN or a registered nurse.
-An emergency nurse must assess, triage, diagnose, and help treat incoming patients in an emergency room.
+These nurses are RNs, or registered nurses.
+They must assess, triage, diagnose, and help treat incoming patients in an emergency room.

 Most emergency room nurses will also assist the doctor with examinations and treatment as necessary.
 As an emergency room nurse, an individual must remain calm and focused at all times.
 Emergency room nurses are no strangers to graphic scenes and intense environments.
 It is no surprise this is one of the most suitable nursing jobs for veterans who are still comfortable working in chaotic and unpredictable environments.